 Who We Are

-After the largest workplace raids by ICE in history that took place in Central Mississippi.
-El Pueblo recognized the great need for low-cost immigration services in the rural towns of Forest, Morton, and Carthage.
+After the largest ICE workplace raids in history that took place in Central Mississippi in August 2019, El Pueblo recognized the great need for low-cost immigration services in the rural towns of Forest, Morton, and Carthage.
 The Forest extension of El Pueblo opened its doors on October 3, 2019, and continues to expand its outreach and service in that area.

 With the addition of the Forest Extension, the large population of poultry plant workers and other agricultural workers who have made rural central Mississippi their home for decades now have access to the same high quality services.

 El Pueblo has represented clients from thirty-three different countries, and all of our full-time staff speak more than one language.
 In the last year, 100% of our clients were from under-served populations.
 Three percent (3%) were Asian; 7% were Black/ Caribbean; 90% were Latino; 100% were immigrants/ refugees/ asylum seekers; and over 90% had limited English.